koonwen/The-C-Programming-Language-Exercises/README.md

 - The first step is preprocessing.
 This steps expands macros and concatenates source files together.
 - The next step is assembly.
 This converts the source code into assembly code and are stored as .s files.
 - The final step is the converting assembly code into object code/machine code.
 This is code that can be executed by the microprocessor and are the end products of our compilation labelled as .o files.
 However, you will only likely product these .o files when you compile multiple source programs together, each producing its own object file and also producing the final executable.
 Additionally there is the concept of statically linked or dynamically linked libraries (.so files).
 The difference here is that statically linked libraries are combined with the executable program during compilation and thus produces a bigger executable file.
 On the other hand, dynamically linked programs refer to these libraries during runtime and thus do not compile their object code with the executable program.

+**Type Conversions**:
+- As a general rule of thumb, narrower types get converted to wider types.
+Converting in the opposite is prone to information lost but are not illegal.
+- A char is just a small integer and therefore integer operations on chars are perfectly legal.
+- There are different ways that different machines deal with sign extension. some may incur a negative integer and others might not.
+- Be careful when type conversions occur with unsigned and signed values. -1L < 1U because int 1U is promoted to an unsigned long.
+However, -1L > 1UL because -1L is converted to an unsigned long which appears as a large positive number.
+- When you implicitly/explicitly cast a type to a different one, it produces a new value but the original value and it's type is unchanged.

+**Differences between an expression & statement:**
+- Expressions include variables, operators, callables, subscritors and anything that evaluates to some value.
+- Statements on the other hand are generally a collection of expressions but may also include control flow, etc. Expressions are statements but the same is not true vice versa.

+**Macro expansion vs Function calls**
+- Macro expansion is generally prefered when you have a small routine instead of writing a function call.
+The reason for this is that extra resources are used when a function call is made such as copying values because of the pass by value property of arguments.
+- On the other hand, macro expansion just copies the code during the preprossesing step so no values are copied over.
+- However, most compilers today, inline their functions so it becomes analogous to macro expansion.

 **Pitfalls of Macro Substitution**
 - Some common mistakes that you can make with macro substitution can be quite hard to spot. in particular, it may be good advice to double check the arguements that are being expanded.
 For e.g.